MaksimSharha/MaksimSharha/README.md

 - 👋 Hi, I’m @MaksimSharha
 - 👀 I’m interested in photography, computer science, technologies;
-- 🌱 I’m currently learning JS, React JS, HTML5, CSS3, etc;
+- 🌱 I’m currently learning Java;
 - 💞️ I’m looking to collaborate on IT companies;
-- 📫 How to reach me https://www.instagram.com/maksim.16sss/;
+- 📫 How to reach me https://www.instagram.com/mx.shha/;

 <!---
 MaksimSharha/MaksimSharha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.